Robert-Hellinga/froyo-games/doc/plan/DESIGN_PLAN.md

  * Design Considerations
     * Issue: Figure out how to work with web server/API
     * Issue: player type selection (AI vs. human)
-        * Discussion was about whether we would have Player objects or Socialable interface .
+        * Discussion was about whether we would have Player.Player objects or Socialable interface .
 Decision will be made after farther determining how web server will work
     * To-do: decide on data storage format